TaraxaYJ/Resume_yj/content/project/School_Task/index.md

 title = "Qt5.0 Designed For Interface Between Robot and Computer"

 # Project summary to display on homepage.
-summary = """
-Designed and implemented a debugged automatic summary system<br>
+summary = "Designed and implemented a debugged automatic summary system."
-1).
-Collected and preprocessed the Robot topic data set<br>
-2).
-Used Hybrid TF-IDF and TextRank etc. algorithms to summarize different topic sets and compared the performance through ROUGE evaluation<br>
-3).
-Implemented a Web System using Bootstrap and Flask framework<br>
-"""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`